Getting Started With Custom Framing

 Regardless of which option you choose, I always add a rubber bumper to the bottom corners of the art.
 It helps keep the art from shifting and will less likely leave a scratch on the wall if the art gets bumped.
 Buy a packet of 24+ to have on hand for any art in your house.

 Metal frames typically have a secured screwed in option to add a metal wire.

 Wood frames have a few options to consider:

 - Wall Buddies – These are a relatively new option that I really like.
 They come in various sizes and work both as a self-leveling hanger and strengthener for the top two joints.
 They are especially great for heavy art.
 The only downside is they sit a little bit away from the wall, so depending on where the art is hung, it might not be desirable.
-An even newer product on the market is a recessed version on the Wall Buddies that would alleviate this problem.
-Some framers offer Wall Buddies, others may not, but you can ask for them or buy them yourself and add them to the piece.
+Depending on how the piece is finished on the back, you can recess the Wall Buddies Some framers offer Wall Buddies, others may not, but you can ask for them or buy them yourself and add them to the piece.

 - D rings - Two D-rings will be screwed directly to the back of molding about ¼ to 1/3 of the way down the sides.
 Large art pieces should be hung from the two D rings.
 Another reason for choosing a molding that has the proper heft to it (based on the finished size) is so that the stress of the weight on the D rings will not split the wood.

 - D rings with wire – A wire is not advisable for larger pieces.
 The wire adds additional stress to the D rings and can pull the D rings from the molding as well as cause additional stress on the joints.
+As it pulls the sides together, the top and bottom of the frame can start to pop out.
 It is perfectly fine and easy to hang for smaller light weight pieces from a wire.

 - Saw tooth hanger – This is an acceptable option for smaller pieces that are not heavy.
 They should always be hammered or screwed directly into the molding or clipped over the backer board and never glued.